I started my teaching career at St Andrew’s Primary School in September 2016 and have worked in both Year 5 and Year 6.

 Homework will be handed out on a weekly basis.
 Children will be sent home with weekly English and Maths work.
 This will relate directly to what we have been learning in class or what we will be learning the week after.

-Homework will be handed out on a Friday and must be returned by Tuesday at the latest.
-I will be running a homework club on Monday playtime for children that have found completion of the given tasks difficult.
+Homework will be handed out on a Friday and must be returned by Wednesday at the latest.
+I will be running a homework club on Monday and Tuesday playtimes for children that have found completion of the given tasks difficult.

 For each Topic we cover there will also be a project to complete.
 This will involve research and creating a presentation to put on display in the classroom.